ibm-cloud-docs/pattern-network-vrf-only/service-architecture.md

 | Architecture decision                           | Requirement                                                                                             | Options                                                | Decision     | Rationale                                                                                                                                                               |
 |-----------------------------------------------------|-------------------------------------------------------------------------------------------------------------|------------------------------------------------------------|------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Log monitoring of cloud infrastructure and services | Monitor operational logs to detect issues that might impact the availability of the system and application. | - Bring Your Own logging tool  \n - {{site.data.keyword.loganalysisfull_notm}} VPC | Bring Your Own logging tool | - Bring Your Own logging tool allows for the most flexibility in meeting log monitoring requirements. \n - When VPC is available, the preferred approach is {{site.data.keyword.loganalysisfull_notm}}. |
-{: caption="Table 2.
-Classic data center service management architecture decisions"}
+{: caption="Classic data center service management architecture decisions"}

 ## Architecture decisions for auditing
 {: #ad-auditing}